radulacatusu/payment-management/README.md

 ## About

 The application is developed with Spring Boot 2.1.0.RELEASE and maven as a building tool.
-The database used is postgres.
+The database used is postgres and is connected to an instance of Amazon RDS.

 ## To run the application
 Use one of the several ways of running a Spring Boot application.
 Below are just three options: